|

 forestall the viewers insertion as the author of his or

+her own narrative.
 In the early 1970s,

 Lundberg moved to London to continue his explorations into structuralism